Open-Agriculture/AgIsoStack-plus-plus/README.md

-# ISO11783 CAN Stack
+# ISO 11783 CAN Stack
-## An MIT licensed, hardware agnostic, control-function-focused implementation of the major ISOBUS and J1939 protocols in C++
+## An MIT licensed, hardware agnostic, control-function-focused implementation of the major ISOBUS (ISO 11783) and SAE J1939 protocols in C++
 This is a work in progress.

 The state of the project is as follows...